 Successful retailers have found that a big part of the answer to Internet retail challenges lies in the adoption of technology.
 Could blockchain be one of those technologies?
-Gavin Parnell, director at Go Supply Chain Consulting, looks at the role it can play.
+Gavin Parnell, director at The Supply Chain Consulting Group, looks at the role it can play.

 Blockchain is being mooted as the next big thing for supply chains.
 Internet retail is an interesting area where Its potential to speed up administrative processes and to take costs out of the system while still guaranteeing the security of transactions will have a positive impact.